IUCN Redlist Status

 River otters are intelligent, playful creatures.
 They can be seen sliding down mudbanks or playing with other otters.
 In the water, they will sometimes pop their heads up like periscopes to see what is going on around them, and then dive back down after a few seconds.

 River otters give birth to two or three young in early spring.
-While the entire gestation or pregnancy period of female river otters is approximately 10 - 11 months, the babies are only developing inside the mother for a period of about 2 - 3 months.
+While the entire gestation period of females is approximately 10 - 11 months, the babies are only developing inside the mother for a period of about 2 - 3 months.
 This process is called delayed implantation.

 River otters can make a variety of sounds including whistles and hisses.

-River otters are now protected in parts of their range due to their decreased numbers.
+They are now protected in parts of their range due to decreased numbers.
+They are not endangered